 It’s already been stated, but it’s worth saying again.
 When sanding drywall, wear protective gear, a dust mask, and goggles to avoid ingesting dust particles.

 For all the DIY folks, it may even be worthwhile to wear a hat or protective headgear to keep drywall dust out of your hair.
+If you’ve never sanded drywall before, trust me when I say the dust will get everywhere.
+So try your best to minimize it.

 When sanding, use medium to light pressure and sand in smooth strokes or a circular motion to create an even finish.
 Angle your hand sander slightly to avoid over sanding one area.
+If you’re using an electric sander, start with the power on the lowest setting, then increase speed as needed.

 Cover outlets, doorways, and windows to stop the dust from spreading into other areas of your home improvement project.